KasrAskari/Tumor-Predict/README.md

 ## 💻 Overview

-This is a Streamlit application where you can input tumor characteristics such as radius, perimeter, area, compactness and concavity(Consider reading here for more information) to obtain a probability score on whether the tumor is malignant.
+This is a Streamlit application where you can input tumor characteristics such as radius, perimeter, area, compactness and concavity to obtain a probability score on whether the tumor is malignant.
 The model is trained with logistic regression with hyper-parameter tuning on GridSearchCV.

 ## 🔍 Features